STRIDES-Codes/A-FAIR-Data-Collection-Tool-to-standardize-research-meta-data-collection/README.md

 and furthers reproducibility by providing rich, standardized metadata for samples.
-The **investigation**, **study** and **assay** (ISA) model is one formalization of FAIR practices, and defines both hierachical data schemas (XML, JSON) as well as a tab delimited format (Tab) to fascilitate data transfer and readability.
+The **investigation**, **study** and **assay** (ISA) model is one formalization of FAIR practices, and defines both hierachical data schemas (XML, JSON) as well as a tab delimited format (Tab) to facilitate data transfer and readability.

 ### What problem does our tool solve?